What Is CQB? Meaning, Tactics & Room Clearing Guide (Airsoft 2026)

 Q3: What’s the best gun for CQB?

 Short-barrel rifles, SMGs, and pistols are all excellent CQB choices.
-If you can only pick one, a compact AEG like the ARP9, MP5, or short-barrel M4 is recommended.
+If you can only pick one, a compact AEG like the ARP9 or ARP556, MP5, or short-barrel M4 is recommended.
 On a tight budget, a reliable gas blowback pistol can also perform brilliantly in CQB.

 Q4: Can I practice CQB techniques at home?